YellowJacketLinux/LFS/README.md

 -----------------

-YJL will use ‘LTS’ kernels allowing longevity of a release without the expense of a kernel engineer to backport kernel patches yet still retain a stable kernel API for the release.
+YJL will use ‘LTS’ kernels allowing longevity of a release without the expense of a kernel engineer to back-port kernel patches yet still retain a stable kernel API for the release.

 Thus, it is logical to me to give a YJL release the same version as the